 \subsection{Supermodular Functions and Permutohedra}

-The polymatroid theory was first developed in \cite{Edmonds:1970} and an extensive survey can be found in \cite{Schrijver:2003}.
-The standard introduction usually starts with submodular functions and polymatroids, but tailored for our application, we will center on supermodular functions and permutohedra instead.\footnote{ In Definition \ref{D:supermodular}, replacing $\leq$ by $\geq$ in (\ref{E:supermodular}), we get the definition for a {\it submodular function}.
-If $\chi$ is submodular, let
+Polymatroid theory was first developed in \cite{Edmonds:1970}.
+An extensive survey can be found in \cite{Schrijver:2003} (ch.
+44-49).
+The standard introduction usually begins with submodular functions and polymatroids, but, tailored for our application, we instead begin with supermodular functions and permutohedra.\footnote{ In Definition~\ref{D:supermodular}, if we replace $\leq$ by $\geq$ in (\ref{E:supermodular}), we obtain the definition for a {\it \textbf{submodular function}}.
+If $\chi$ is submodular, we call